-All of this is realized within a positive atmosphere that stimulates both pupils and employees to (re)-think and self-analyse their attitude and actions.
-Open communication is encouraged.
+All of this is realized within a positive atmosphere that stimulates both pupils and employees to (re-)think and self-analyse their attitude and actions.
+Open communication is therefore encouraged.

-To ensure a healthy social wellbeing in schools it’s important to stimulate positive behaviour by, for example, formulating guidelines at school and fighting transgressive behaviour.
-Examples of this kind of behaviour are: aggression, bullying, discrimination, extremism, (homo)sexual intimidation, racism, radicalization, violence and so on.
+To ensure a healthy social wellbeing in schools it’s important to stimulate positive behaviour.
+In order to do so a school can, for example, formulate guidelines and rules concerning core values and/or transgressive behaviour.
+Examples of transgressive behaviour are: aggression, bullying, discrimination, extremism, (homo)sexual intimidation, racism, radicalization, violence and so on.

 We provide schools and professionals with – among other things – information, teaching materials, coaching, assistance and expert advice.